 Alan is an attorney and a member of the Missouri and District of Columbia Bar.
 Prior to his work for non-profits in both Washington, DC and Minneapolis, MN, he practiced law for five years in St. Louis, MO, specializing in health law, consumer protection and litigation.
 Alan received his bachelor’s degree from Indiana University and his J.D. from the Washington University School of Law.
 He is married, has one child and resides in Washington, D.C.

-Sam Carolus is the Program Manager for the Abbey's Hope Charitable Foundation where she leads and implements new initiatives for the Foundation.
+Sam Carolus is the Program Director for the Abbey's Hope Charitable Foundation where she leads and implements new initiatives for the Foundation.
 While, working at Abbey's Hope as the Program Director she helped in the implementation of new educational programs in schools; water watchdog program and helped in planning our successful annual golf tournament and "thanks for giving" parties.
 Sam is excited to expand the Foundation's impact with new projects.
 Sam has enjoyed working in the non-profit sector in Minnesota.
 Before joining AHCF, Sam was the Minnesota Public Affairs Manager for Planned Parenthood Minnesota, North Dakota and South Dakota and part of a coalition that worked with the Minnesota legislature to pass legislation banning the toxic chemical BPA from all children's sippy cups and bottles.
 Sam has also worked with the YMCA of Minneapolis and Minnesota Advocates for Human Rights.